List of active and deprecated Ethereum testnets, including Kintsugi.

 {{building-alchemy-ad}}

-Traditionally, organizations use double-entry accounting, which is a system where each transaction has two entries: a debit and a credit.
+Traditionally, organizations use double-entry accounting, which is a system where each transaction consists of two entries: a debit and a credit.
 This system is used to keep track of financial transactions and to ensure that the books are balanced.

 The lack of a way to transparently view, verify, and account for transactions opens the door to fake invoices, payroll fraud, duplicate or forgotten payments, and other accounting errors.